gto76/go-game-utils/README.md

 * wins-per-first-move
 Usage: wins-per-first-move [SGF FILE]...
 Prints number of wins and loses for every starting move among the passed games.
 Only analyzes 9x9 games.
-TEST
+TEST6